AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/mapping-audience-manager-segments-to-destinations.md

 ---
-title: Mapping Audience Manager Segments to Destinations
+title: Map Audience Manager segments to destinations
 description: Learn about the different types of destinations in Audience Manager and the details of mapping segments to each destination type.
 feature: Segments
 topics: